 questions about the severity of the pain you are experiencing and

-how it affects everyday tasks, such as kneeling down and getting in
+how it affects everyday tasks, such as putting on socks and getting

-Your GP may then recommend some options for you.
-One option
+Your GP may then recommend an option to you.
+This might be

-might be trying over-the-counter medications such as non-steroidal
+trying a period of over-the-counter medications such as non-steroid

 anti-inflammatory drugs (NSAIDs) to see if these help.
 Another

-option may be referral to a consultant orthopaedic surgeon to talk
+option would be an assessment by a consultant surgeon to talk about